 I’m not sure I delve into people’s souls, but if you’re able to relate to people and do it with a camera in your hand, the human face will reveal amazing depth and emotion.
 Ultimately I think a portrait is a double portrait—Half them, half me.

-Tell us of the genesis of your project ‘Window Seat’.
-Nature, and human relationship with nature have been areas of your study as well.
+Tell us about the genesis of your project ‘Window Seat’.
+Nature and human relationship with nature have been areas of your study as well.
 How as a photographer and human being have you experienced the evolving relationship between man and nature?